Reframing “Tradition” in Northwest Coast Indigenous Art

 No timid dwellers these, children of the wild coast, born between the sea and the land, to challenge the strength of the stormy North Pacific and wrest from it a rich livelihood.
 Their descendants would build on its beaches the strong, beautiful homes of the Haidas and embellish them with the powerful heraldic carvings that told of the legendary beginnings of the great families, all the heroes and heroines, the gallant beasts and monsters that shaped their world and their destinies.
 For many, many generations they grew and flourished, built and created, fought and destroyed, lived according to the changing seasons and the unchanging rituals of their rich and complex lives.

 Contemporary Northwest Coast Indigenous artists are actively engaged in a process of cultural renewal.
 Colonial suppression resulted in interrupted, damaged, and halted traditions and practices (potlatches, familial story-telling, and most profoundly, languages).
-Tradition has not been a straight line – it was interrupted – and now, artists are excavating and adapting traditional forms and stories in an act of renewal.
-In this sense, we can understand “tradition” as a more fluid practice and, in the case of Northwest Coast indigenous art, one that moves between time and history.
+Tradition has not been a straight line, and now, artists are excavating and adapting traditional forms and stories in an act of renewal.
+In this sense, we can understand “tradition” as a more fluid practice and, in the case of Northwest Coast Indigenous art, one that moves between time and history.

 Bill Reid, “Haida Grizzly Bear,” 1973